-On March 15, 2019 and March 18, 2019, the City of Riviera Beach Pension Fund and Richard Schippnick, respectively, filed in the Delaware Court of Chancery shareholder derivative lawsuits for and on Baker Hughes' behalf against GE, the then-current members of the Board of Directors of Baker Hughes and Baker Hughes as a nominal defendant, related to the decision to (i) terminate the contractual prohibition barring GE from selling any of Baker Hughes' shares before July 3, 2019; (ii) repurchase \$1.5 billion in Baker Hughes stock from GE; (iii) permit GE to sell approximately \$2.5 billion in Baker Hughes stock through a secondary offering; and (iv) enter into a series of other agreements and amendments that will govern the ongoing relationship between Baker Hughes and GE (collectively, the "2018 Transactions").
-The complaints in both lawsuits allege, among other things, that GE, as Baker Hughes' controlling stockholder, and the members of Baker Hughes' Board of Directors breached their fiduciary duties by entering into the 2018 Transactions.
-The relief sought in the complaints includes a request for a declaration that the defendants breached their fiduciary duties, that GE was unjustly enriched, disgorgement of profits, an award of damages sustained by Baker Hughes, pre- and post-judgment interest, and attorneys' fees and costs.
+On March 15, 2019 and March 18, 2019, the City of Riviera Beach Pension Fund and Richard Schippnick, respectively, filed in the Delaware Court of Chancery shareholder derivative lawsuits for and on the Company's behalf against GE, the then-current members of the Board of Directors of the Company and the Company as a nominal defendant, related to the decision to (i) terminate the contractual prohibition barring GE from selling any of the Company's shares before July 3, 2019; (ii) repurchase \$1.5 billion in the Company's stock from GE; (iii) permit GE to sell approximately \$2.5 billion in the Company's stock through a secondary offering; and (iv) enter into a series of other agreements and amendments that will govern the ongoing relationship between the Company and GE (collectively, the "2018 Transactions").
+The complaints in both lawsuits allege, among other things, that GE, as the Company's controlling stockholder, and the members of the Company's Board of Directors breached their fiduciary duties by entering into the 2018 Transactions.
+The relief sought in the complaints includes a request for a declaration that the defendants breached their fiduciary duties, that GE was unjustly enriched, disgorgement of profits, an award of damages sustained by the Company, pre- and post-judgment interest, and attorneys' fees and costs.
 On March 21, 2019, the Chancery Court entered an order consolidating the Schippnick and City of Riviera Beach complaints under consolidated C.A.
 No. 2019-0201-AGB, styled in re Baker Hughes, a GE company derivative litigation.
-On May 10, 2019, Plaintiffs voluntarily dismissed their claims against the members of Baker Hughes' Conflicts Committee, and on May 15, 2019, Plaintiffs voluntarily dismissed their claims against former Baker Hughes director Martin Craighead.
-On June 7, 2019, the defendants and nominal defendant filed a motion to dismiss the lawsuit on the ground that the derivative plaintiffs failed to make a demand on Baker Hughes' Board of Directors to pursue the claims itself, and GE and Baker Hughes' Board of Directors filed a motion to dismiss the lawsuit on the ground that the complaint failed to state a claim on which relief can be granted.
+On May 10, 2019, Plaintiffs voluntarily dismissed their claims against the members of the Company's Conflicts Committee, and on May 15, 2019, Plaintiffs voluntarily dismissed their claims against former Baker Hughes director Martin Craighead.
+On June 7, 2019, the defendants and nominal defendant filed a motion to dismiss the lawsuit on the ground that the derivative plaintiffs failed to make a demand on the Company's Board of Directors to pursue the claims itself, and GE and the Company's Board of Directors filed a motion to dismiss the lawsuit on the ground that the complaint failed to state a claim on which relief can be granted.
 The Chancery Court denied the motions on October 8, 2019, except granted GE's motion to dismiss the unjust enrichment claim against it.
-On October 31, 2019, Baker Hughes' Board of Directors designated a Special Litigation Committee and empowered it with full authority to investigate and evaluate the allegations and issues raised in the derivative litigation.
+On October 31, 2019, the Company's Board of Directors designated a Special Litigation Committee and empowered it with full authority to investigate and evaluate the allegations and issues raised in the derivative litigation.
 The Special Litigation Committee filed a motion to stay the derivative litigation during its investigation.
 On December 3, 2019, the Chancery Court granted the motion and stayed the derivative litigation until June 1, 2020.
 On May 20, 2020, the Chancery Court granted an extension of the stay to October 1, 2020.
 The Special Litigation Committee's investigation and evaluation remains ongoing.
 At this time, we are not able to predict the outcome of the Special Litigation Committee investigation or these claims.

-In March 2019, Baker Hughes received a document request from the United States Department of Justice (the "DOJ") related to certain of the Company's operations in Iraq and its dealings with Unaoil Limited and its affiliates.
-In December 2019, Baker Hughes received a similar document request from the Securities Exchange Commission (the "SEC").
-Baker Hughes is cooperating with the DOJ and the SEC in connection with their requests and any related matters.
-In addition, Baker Hughes has agreed to toll any statute of limitations in connection with the matters subject to the DOJ's document request.
+In March 2019, the Company received a document request from the United States Department of Justice (the "DOJ") related to certain of the Company's operations in Iraq and its dealings with Unaoil Limited and its affiliates.
+In December 2019, the Company received a similar document request from the Securities Exchange Commission (the "SEC").
+The Company is cooperating with the DOJ and the SEC in connection with their requests and any related matters.
+In addition, the Company has agreed to toll any statute of limitations in connection with the matters subject to the DOJ's document request.